traffordDataLab/trafford_themes/data/health/metadata/healthy_life_expectancy.md

 The average number of years a person would expect to live in good health based on contemporary mortality rates and prevalence of self-reported good health.

-Data for Trafford compared to the average of 15 similar authorities as defined by the Chartered Institute of Public Finance and Accountancy (CIPFA) in their <a href='https://www.cipfa.org/services/cipfastats/nearest-neighbour-model' target='_blank'>nearest neighbours model</a> from 2021.
+Data for Trafford compared to the average of 15 similar authorities from its NHS England Near Neighbour Peer Group.

 Indicator: